-The occupation of Alexandria by Union troops forever changed the social, cultural and economic fabric of the old seaport town.
-For four years, Alexandria was an occupied city, enduring the longest military occupation by Union troops of any town during the conflict.
-We are fortunate to have a number of first-person accounts of this trying period of Alexandria’s history.
-The following accounts, in the public domain, include dramatic excerpts from the diaries of relief worker Julia Wilbur, and of a secessionist housewife who fled Alexandria as Union troops arrived; a letter from a head nurse at one of the many hospitals; the writings of an English journalist and an American war correspondent; and selections from The Local News, Alexandria’s wartime newspaper.
+The following accounts, in the public domain, include dramatic excerpts from the diaries of relief worker Julia Wilbur and of a secessionist housewife who fled Alexandria as Union troops arrived; a letter from a head nurse at one of the many hospitals; the writings of an English journalist and an American war correspondent; and selections from The Local News, Alexandria’s wartime newspaper.
+Additional accounts are provided from patients and staff at Alexandria's Union Hospitals.